Books like The Four Winds

 Band of Sisters by Lauren Willig

 In this historical fiction, Lauren Willing narrates the monumental courage of the real Smith College grads in helping villagers in France during WWI.
 We meet Kate Moran who volunteers to be a part of the Smith College Relief Unit, half-heartedly.
 The only thing she was bothered with, was working hard at her new job.
 But when her best friend from college begged her to join the unit, she leaves for France with other women.
 Little did she know that her life was about to change forever.
 From the day they arrived in Paris, the group faces one crisis after the other.
 The inn they were supposed to stay in is now a huge pile of ruins.
 The drivers of the group are asked to build their own vehicles.
-Yet, just like Elsa Martinelli, Kate takes up the role of an indomitable leader and is determined to fight for the people in France.
+Yet, just like Elsa Martinelli from The Four Winds, Kate takes up the role of an indomitable leader and is determined to fight for the people in France.

 The Henna Artist by Alka Joshi

 When Lakshmi first arrived in Jaipur, she was just a floundering seventeen-year-old who ran away from an abusive marriage.
 But now she is a highly sought-after henna artist and confidante among the upper-class society of the vibrant 1950s pink city.
 Yet, Lakshmi is careful to hide her own secrets within her.
 Because she is aware of the fact that no matter how friendly and welcoming her wealthy clients are, once the gossips about her past life are out, it can destroy her livelihood and her independence.
 Even so, her husband turns up one day with a thirteen-year-old girl named Radha.
 The Henna Artist is a bewitching tale about the life of an ambitious woman in 1950s India.
+If you love a great story like The Four Winds, that keep surprising you at the end, The Henna Artist is a must-read.

 A Thousand Splendid Suns by Khaled Hosseini

 Hosseini’s poignant novel captures the history of Afghanistan for the last several years and how women are treated in conservative societies.
 First, we meet Mariam, a girl born as a result of extra-marital liaison.
 When her mother commits suicide, leaving her all alone, she is forced to marry a widower from Kabul.
 The husband Rasheed, thirty years older than her is abusive and vicious.
 As Mirium is unable to get pregnant, he finds another match for him.
 Laila agrees to marry Rasheed only because she is pregnant with her boyfriend’s child.
 As both women live together, they struggle to survive.
-Hosseini’s novel is much more emotionally powerful than Hannah’s.
+Hosseini’s novel is much more emotionally powerful than Hannah’s The Four Winds.

 Of Mice and Men by John Steinbeck